grinnell-cs/csc151-dh/_eboards/eboard40-1.md

   the broader solution.
 For example, in learning how to make some kinds of sandwiches, we might also solve the problem of "spread stuff on bread".
+    * When you decompose, it's easier to test different parts.
+* Collaboration: Working with other people helps you come up with better solutions.
+* Writing things down helps you solve problem; it helps you formulate a clear idea.
+* Think about how you'll check whether or not your solution is good.

 ### The core of CS: Algorithms and data structures